mohit-nagaraj/linkedin-automation/README.md

 - Logs into LinkedIn, searches people by your keywords with **pagination support**
 - **Filters by connection status** - only processes unconnected profiles
-- Scrapes visible profile info (name, headline, location, about, top experiences, skills, followers)
+- Scrapes comprehensive profile info (name, position, headline, location, about, experiences, education, skills, followers)
+- **Smart duplicate detection** - updates existing profiles instead of creating duplicates
-- Uses Google Gemini 1.5 Flash to generate a concise profile summary and a personalized 280-char connect note
+- Uses Google Gemini 2.5 Flash to generate a concise profile summary and a personalized 280-char connect note
-- Sends a connection request with note
+- Sends a connection request with note (with test mode available)
-- Stores leads into Google Sheets so you can review on mobile
+- Stores leads into Google Sheets with **enhanced table structure** for better tracking
 - **Respects MAX_PROFILES limit** - stops processing after reaching your specified limit

 Note: Automating LinkedIn may violate their Terms.
 Use responsibly and at your own risk.